 The real problem in understanding this passage comes with trying to grasp what John was talking about when he said “Bord from water.”
 My whole life I have heard this passage explained in so many different ways I didn’t know what to do with it.
 Perhaps you’ve heard a few of them yourself:

-2) Water is a reference to the baptism of John, and it’s a good thing.
+1) Water is being contrasted negatively with Spirit.
+John the Baptist baptized with water, Jesus baptizes with the Spirit.
+Another hallmark of this view is a removal of the parallelism in this section.
+However suggestion fails to notice the fact that “water and Spirit” are governed by one preposition and must be viewed as referring to one entity.2) Water is a reference to the baptism of John, and it’s a good thing.
 My question in this understanding is: why would Jesus tell Nicodemus that he needed to enlist in the followers of John the Baptist?
 Another question that may be even more important is: why would the the writer of John give such emphasis on John’s baptism?

 3) Water refers to Christian baptism.
 For this to be the case the passage would have to be anachronistic, which is not out of the question.
 I have to say i am skeptical of this idea though.
 The Gospel keeps separate that which is pre-resurrection and that which is post-resurrection (e. g., 2:21-22 and 7:39).
 Also note that the author does not make baptism a prerequisite for entering the kingdom or having eternal life at any other point.